h-yoshikawa44/ch-checkout-page/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/0J1NxxGhOUYVqihwegfO) was to build an application to complete the given user stories.

-- [ ] User story: I can see a page following the given design
+- [x] User story: I can see a page following the given design
-- [ ] User story: I can input email, phone, full name, address, city, country, and postal code
+- [x] User story: I can input email, phone, full name, address, city, country, and postal code
-- [ ] User story: I can input the number of items
+- [x] User story: I can input the number of items
-- [ ] User story: I can select at least 3 countries from the dropdown
+- [x] User story: I can select at least 3 countries from the dropdown
-- [ ] User story: When I click submit button or press enter, I can see a warning if validation fails
+- [x] User story: When I click submit button or press enter, I can see a warning if validation fails
-- [ ] User story: When I click submit button or press enter, I can see a successful alert if validation succeeds
+- [x] User story: When I click submit button or press enter, I can see a successful alert if validation succeeds

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [yarn](https://yarnpkg.com/)) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository